microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

         return self.name
 ```

-The Todo class is a database model that represents a task or to-do item in the database.
-It has two columns: id, which is the primary key for the task, and name, which is the name of the task.
-The __str__ method is a special method that returns a string representation of the task, which we will use to display the task in the web app.
+The Todo class is a database model representing a to-do item in the database.
+It has two columns: id, which is the primary key for the task, and name, which is the name of the to-do item.
+The __str__ method is a special method returning a string representation of the task we will use to display the to-do item in the web app.

 <br/>

 #### Updating the Web Application Backend

 #### 1. Import the g module from Flask
-First, we will need to update the ```app.py``` file to include ```g``` module from Flask.
+We will need to update the ```app.py``` file to include ```g``` module from Flask.
 This will be used in a later step to pass information to the HTML page during rendering.
 Simply replace the ```from flask import Flask, render_template, request, redirect, url_for``` line with the following code:

 ```python
 from flask import Flask, render_template, request, redirect, url_for, g
 ```

-The g object is a special object provided by Flask that is used to store data that is shared between different parts of the application during a single request.
-We will use it to store the list of tasks that we retrieve from the database.
+The g object is a special object provided by Flask used to store data shared between different parts of the application during a single request.
+We will use it to store the list of to-do items we retrieve from the database.

 <br/>